jovill/d3plus/Visualizations/Visualizations.md

 ### <a name="aggs" href="#aggs">.aggs( *Object* )</a>

 Defines how specific values should be aggregated when the **d3plus** aggregates your data.
 The *Object* passed should contain key/value pairs that match the keys in your data with the aggreagation value requested.
-For example, if you wanted all values of the key "wage" to use D3's "mean" copmarator, then you would pass the following:
+For example, if you wanted all values of the key "wage" to use D3's "mean" comparator, then you would pass the following:

 ```js
 .aggs({"wage": "mean"})